We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Fox has been producing quality mountain bike apparel for over 30 years, but the Union BOA mountain bike shoes are the company’s first foray into footwear, and boy, did they deliver.
 Positioned at the top of their shoe lineup, the flagship Union BOA is aimed squarely at aggressive enduro and downhill riders.

-Standout features of the Fox Union BOA include dual BOA Li2 dials, which both tighten and loosen in small increments (other BOA versions only tighten), and a heavily padded sole which does a phenomenal job of reducing trail impact and chatter felt through the pedals.
+Standout features of the Fox Union BOA include dual BOA Li2 dials, which both tighten and loosen in small increments (other BOA versions only tighten), and a heavily padded sole which does a phenomenal job of reducing trail impacts and chatter felt through the pedals.
 We also really appreciate the inclusion of two different insoles with high and low arch support for dialing in the perfect fit, and the casual good looks have received more than a few compliments out on the trail.
 Developed in collaboration with the Santa Cruz Syndicate downhill race team, it’s no surprise that Fox nailed the execution of the Union BOA mountain bike shoes.

 How it Compares

-The Fox Union BOA is an excellent mountain bike shoe with downhill and enduro intentions, and has the chops to back it up.
-In that same realm, you have the Crankbrothers Mallet BOA.
 Compared to the Unions, the Mallet BOA’s are more heavily cushioned throughout, particularly in the heel, tongue, and ankle regions, giving them the edge in terms of foot protection.
 We also find the Mallet BOAs to have a slightly softer sole, making them easier to walk in and providing a better feel on the pedals.
 Finally, the Velcro strap found on the Mallet BOA offers a more locked in feel compared to the Union BOA.
-Ultimately, these small differences give the Crankbrothers Mallet BOA (listed above) a small advantage, making them the best mountain bike shoes for downhill and enduro use.
+Ultimately, these small differences give the Crankbrothers Mallet BOA a small advantage, making them the best mountain bike shoes for downhill and enduro riding.
 It also doesn’t hurt that the Crankbrothers Mallet BOA are about $50 less than the Fox Union.

 Shop the Fox Union BOA at:

-Pearl Izumi X-Alp Summit
+Pearl Izumi X-Alp Summit Shoes

 Price: $150 MSRP